-If a key is lost, a replacement can be ordered through any Holden Dealer by quoting the key code number.
-The number is printed on a detachable tag supplied with the key.
+If a key is lost, a replacement can be ordered through any Holden Dealer.

 Remote Vehicle Start

 If equipped, this feature allows the engine to be started from outside the vehicle.

 Q (Remote Vehicle Start): This button will be on the RKE transmitter if the vehicle has remote start.